keane-fernandes/c-turtle/README.md

 ```

 ## Interpreter
 For the interpreter, there was a greater reliance on assert testing to make sure that the tokens being parsed translated into the expected interpretation.
-This meant that functions within the interpreter module were made to return booleans which facilitatated the use of assert testing for interpreter validation.
+This meant that functions within the interpreter module were made to return booleans which facilitated the use of assert testing for interpreter validation.
 The testing methodology is summarised as follows:

 - **White box testing**:
   - Assertions were performed on functions in the interpreter module to ensure they were functioning as expected.